SveltyCMS/SveltyCMS/README.md

 Our Authentication allows us to stay flexible for the future and adapt to changing security needs.

-You can sign by email and password or use google oauth.
+You can sign by email and password tot he SveltyCMS or use google oauth.

 Field-based content access enables the allocation of varying levels of access to users according to their roles and permissions.
 This way, you can control who can view, edit, or delete your data.